We invite you to join us

 A light-hearted look at life on a Railway in the West of England.
 As you travel the line, you will be transported back to wartime Britain by Re-Enactors and Entertainers in period costume.
 At stations there will be vintage vehicle displays, trade stands, music and dancing with a 1940's theme.
 Meet the LDV (Home Guard) and glimpse life on the Home Front during 1940.
 King George VI, Churchill and Monty will be with us throughout the weekend.

 It is even possible that you will see one of Britain's historic world war two wartime aircraft overhead at some time during the weekend (subject to weather conditions and availability).
+Plenty to see and do for all the family.

 Type of Ticket